times/generator-cardkit/TUTORIAL.md

       }
     },

 Read through the above code and get a feeling for what it is doing.
-Add a comma after the `}` on line 22, then paste in the above code.
+Paste in the above code after line 22.
 Save `layers.js`.
 If you look in your browser at http://localhost:8000 you should see an additional line of text.
 If you click on _Content_ on the left hand side, you should see your new text field appear in the panel.
 Edit the value of any of the fields there, and you should see the image update in real-time.

 We're now going to add an image uploader.
 Let's do the same as before, and build up an object that will represent our image: